By Ben White

 We cruised up the snow and gained the ridge.
 Looking over the ridge provided a view of Provo and Utah Lake about 7000 feet below.
 After hanging out, eating some chips and salsa and relaxing, we clicked into our skis and began our descent.
 Whoops and hollers abounded, as the familiar feeling of freedom gained by sliding on snow returned.
 We passed a group of people who decided to stumble their way down the snow, which was pretty steep at the top, and returned to the banks of Emerald Lake.

 I’m not sure whose idea it was, but we decided that after taking off our skis and boots and most of our clothes, jumping into a lake of snowmelt with a small iceberg would be a great idea.
 I went first, and it was predictably cold.
 Riley followed, with Kyle and Justin after that.
 The feeling of sudden immersion in icy water stopping your heart followed by panicked swimming for a whole fifteen feet is incredibly refreshing, and smiles split across our faces.
-After drying out a little bit, we put on our shirts and shorts and headed down the trail.
+After drying out a little bit, we put on our outdoor shirts and a pair of KÜHL men’s shorts and headed down the trail.

 There’s a reason that we spent ten hours on Timpanogos, as well as why Fred Beckey considers it one of the greatest mountains in North America.
 The scenery is incredible and the mountain has an incredible amount to offer, with amazing lines to ski, phenomenal trails to hike or run, daunting mountaineering routes, and large cliffs to BASE jump.
 It has a powerful draw, and I would most certainly recommend experiencing it in some way to anybody visiting or living in the Salt Lake area.